geops/website/content/blog/testing-file-exports-with-cypress-in-ci/index.de.md

 ---
-title: Testing file exports with Cypress in CI
+title: Testen von Dateiexporten mit Cypress in CI
-summary: ""
+summary: "Heute werden wir über Cypress sprechen.
+Genauer gesagt, wie man Canvas Exporte in einem End-To-End (E2E)-Testszenario testet und wie man die Tests in Ihr CI integrieren."
-slug: testing-file-exports-with-cypress-in-ci
+slug: testen-datei-export-mit-cypress-in-ci
 ---
 Today we will talk about Cypress.
 More specifically, how to test Canvas exports in an End-To-End (E2E) testing scenario and how to integrate the tests into your CI.